Skip to main content

 • High dividend yield may not be sustainable.

-• Strategic asset disposition program to unlock value.
+• Strategic asset disposition plan to unlock shareholder value.

 • Rising interest rates increasing borrowing costs.